sumhungyee/tiktok-techjam/README.md

 > [!NOTE]
 > Ensure that your window size is 432p by 932p, which is the aspect ratio of an Iphone 14 Pro Max (the intended device).

+You may access the app on a preferred browser at `http://localhost:5173`.

 > [!TIP]
 > We have included a few images in the `test-images` folder that can be seen from the root directory.
 > Feel free to experiment with them!